What is Freedom?

 By “liberty” I mean what my libertarians friends mean by liberty: liberty is the absence of coercion.
 It is a state of being where transactions are voluntary, where all constraints are the result of honest contracts.
 I like liberty.
 I wish we had more of it, here and in other parts of the world.
-I even have a series on libertarian strategy in the the hope that libertarians become more successful in increasing liberty.
 But liberty is not the same thing as freedom.
 Freedom is something bigger.

 So what is freedom?

 You can pull out a dictionary for a stilted definition.
 I will define it simply: freedom is being able to do what you want to do.
 Free speech and free beer both speak of freedom.
 Free speech is a freedom that comes directly from liberty.
 Free beer, however, requires more than mere permission to drink fermented barley.
 It requires that someone has gone through the trouble to brew the beer and is willing to give it out.
 If no one is so inclined brew beer and give it away, the ideal of Freedom as in Free Beer contains a conflict.
 Free beer for you means beer servitude for someone else.

 This is why freedom-loving Vulcans stick to promoting liberty.
 They see the potential conflict inherent in free beer freedoms as a contradiction.
 Liberty can be granted to all who respect the liberty of others – or at least that’s the ideal.
 (In practice we run up against a few conflicts – or even contradictions.)
 So many libertarians would define freedom down to mere liberty, and thus wall off from their minds the messy business of balancing trade-offs.